Yax.com Daily Worklog

 Looked at implementing a photo gallery in Mavo

 My friend Dea owns a flower shop in Kuala Lumpur.
-Last year a web developer built a simple website for her using the Encanto Sites website builder.
-Last month she found out the web developer was gone and Encanto Sites was shutting down its hosting service.
+Last year a web developer built a simple website for her using the Envato Sites website builder.
+Last month she found out her web developer was no longer available and Envato Sites was shutting down its hosting service.
 I helped Dea recover her website files and set up the site on Netlify for free hosting.
 This week she told me she wanted to update her gallery of photos of bouquets.
 She wants to make simple updates to her site without learning to use a website builder or hiring a web developer.
 That’s a key pain point I want to address with the Yax project.
 Updating a simple web page should not require hiring a web developer or relying on a proprietary service that can go out of business.
+My friend Tony Ennis is building a product named Editmode to edit websites in place but so far it just integrates with Rails applications.
 I took a look at Mavo, an extension to standard HTML that enables on-page editing of web pages.
 It’s a research project from Lea Verou at the MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL).
 I tinkered with a photo gallery example.
 It’s interesting but I encountered some issues (photos didn’t appear after uploading, perhaps because of some permissions issues).

 May 21, 2020